im-harshal/next-portfolio/README.md

 # Portfolio Website

 This is a responsive and modern portfolio website built using **Next.js**, **Tailwind CSS**, **Framer Motion**, and **Web3Forms**.
-The website showcases about, projects, and contact information components, providing an excellent platform to highlight professional achievements.
+The website showcases about, projects, and contact components, providing an excellent platform to highlight my professional achievements.

 ## Features